infinum/datx/packages/datx-test-data-factory/README.md

 });
 ```

 A user generated from this factory will always be the same data.
-However, if you generate two users using the factory above, they will have _exactly the same object_ for the `details` key:
+However, if you generate two users using the factory above, they will have _exactly the same value_ for the `email` field:

 ```js
 const userOne = userFactory();